galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    > ### {% icon question %} Question
 >    >
->    > Which percentage of reads were mapped 1 time for both samples?
+>    > Which percentage of reads were mapped exactly once for both samples?
 >    >
 >    >    <details>
 >    >    <summary>Click to view answer</summary>